mmkim1210/GeneticsMakie.jl/docs/src/examples/locus.md

 kgp = SnpData("data/1kg/kgp.chr15")
 ```

+!!! note "Processing LD reference panel"
+    1000 Genomes genotype array data is publicly available, which can be downloaded and processed using [these example scripts](https://github.com/mmkim1210/1kg).

-We can color variants by LD with the index/sentinel SNP by using the `ld` keyword argument.
+We can then color variants by LD with the index/sentinel SNP by using the `ld` keyword argument.

 ```julia
 f = Figure(resolution = (306, 792))